pedropaulofb/laderr/documentation/specification.md

 ### 5.1.
 Writing a LaDeRR Specification with LaDeRR Engine

 The LaDeRR Engine allows users to write **simplified** specifications by omitting explicit declarations that can be **inferred** by the system.
-This reduces the effort needed to create a model while maintaining correctness.
+This reduces the effort needed to specify a resilience scenario while maintaining correctness.

 #### Automatic Inference